Social Work (SWRK)

 SWRK 3440 - Social Work Practice with Families

-Building upon the skills developed in SWRK 3300: Social Work Practice with Individuals, the focus of SWRK 3400: Social Work Practice with Families will be to expand those skills into work with families.
-Specific theories and interventions associated with families and will be introduced.
+Building upon the skills developed in SWRK 3300: Social Work Practice with Individuals, the focus of SWRK 3440: Social Work Practice with Families is to expand those skills into work with families.
+Specific theories and interventions associated with families will be discussed.
 This course introduces students to competencies relevant to a generalist perspective utilizing a systems framework for social work practice with families.
-Core knowledge of values and skills related to assessment, intervention, evaluation, and termination, with an emphasis on the social justice concerns of families.
+Core knowledge of values and skills related to assessment, intervention, evaluation, and termination, with an emphasis on the social justice concerns of families, will be discussed.

 SWRK 3500 - Social Work Practice with Organizations & Communities

-The course utilizes a generalist practice perspective on values, knowledge and skills within a systems framework for planned change with a particular focus on work with populations of special concern to social work.
-Groups experiencing social and economic injustices based on racial, ethnic, socio-cultural, and gender characteristics are of special concern in this course.
-Students will learn skills related to maintaining and influencing organizations, community organizing and community development.
+The course utilizes a generalist practice perspective on values, knowledge, and skills within a systems framework for planned change with a particular focus on work with populations of special concern to social work.
+Groups experiencing social and economic injustices based on racial, ethnic, socio-cultural, and gender characteristics are emphasized in this course.
+Students will learn skills related to maintaining and influencing organizations, community organizing, and community development.

 Prerequisite(s): Minimum Earned Credits of 60